maplibre/martin/docs/src/21-run-with-cli.md

           Export a directory with SVG files as a sprite source.
 Can be specified multiple times

   -f, --font <FONT>
-          Export a directory with font files as a font source.
+          Export a font file or a directory with font files as a font source (recursive).
 Can be specified multiple times

   -k, --keep-alive <KEEP_ALIVE>
           Connection keep alive timeout.
 [DEFAULT: 75]